OpenRakis/Spice86/README.md

 - The number of instructions the emulated CPU executed.
 This is the behaviour that is activated with parameter **--InstructionsPerSecond** and is forced when in GDB mode so that you can debug with peace of mind without the timer triggering.

 ### Screen refresh
-Screen is refreshed 30 times per second and each time a VGA retrace wait is detected (see VgaCard::TickRetrace).
+Screen is refreshed 30 times per second and each time a VGA retrace wait is detected (see IVideoCard::TickRetrace).

 ### Emulator features
 CPU: